Yeovil Junction railway station: Signalling

 The 1967 rationalisation saw the closure of the B Box on 30 April but the A Box was retained to control movements on the branch to Yeovil Town and Pen Mill.
 A siding connection to the main line was controlled by "Yeovil Junction West Ground Frame", while "Yeovil Junction East Ground Frame" was used for a connection to the sidings on the south side of the main line.
 When the double track was reinstated to Sherborne the signal box frame was replaced with a Western Region one of 44 levers.

 The remaining box was closed in March 2012, when the line between Salisbury and Exmouth Junction was re-signalled.
-Signalling here is now supervised from Basingstoke Rail Operating Centre.
+Signalling here is now supervised from Basingstoke Area Signalling Centre.

 Accidents and incidents

 There have been a number of accidents at Yeovil Junction over the years, although most were minor with few injuries.